Million dollar dog: Is the Tibetan mastiff the most expensive dog?

-China - There's nothing particularly new about animals being traded as luxury goods.
-But the obscene prices that some dogs can fetch nowadays are enough to make you shake your head in disbelief – especially when in comes to the dog world record holder for the most costly canine in the world.
+There's nothing particularly new about animals being traded as luxury goods, but the obscene prices that some dogs can fetch are enough to make you shake your head in disbelief.
+What's behind the million dollar dog, and why is the Tibetan mastiff so expensive?

 - What is the name of the most expensive dog in the world?